jsvenson/swl-notes/Secret World Notes.md

 Fourth Patient

-> Aggressive behaviour, hallucinations, delusions, excessive production of saliva, dever, sweating and a sustained erection.
-This is rabies and at this point I can only mke the patient comfortable.
+> Aggressive behaviour, hallucinations, delusions, excessive production of saliva, fever, sweating and a sustained erection.
+This is rabies and at this point I can only make the patient comfortable.
 My father's work with genetics could have saved this man, if only I could locate his diary.
 All of the clues to its location I recorded in my own diary…

 Treatment: translate the diary.